0XDE57/SpaceProject/README.md

 # SpaceProject
-A top-down 2D, procedurally generated space shooter game.
+A top-down 2D, procedurally generated space exploration and shooter game.

 Currently in early (unplayable) development.
-Work in progress.... dont look at it random person on the internet.
+Work in progress....

+libraries: libGDX and Ashley